David P. Carbone, M.D., Ph.D.

-Professor of Internal Medicine, Director of the James Thoracic Center
+Professor of Internal Medicine, Director of the James Thoracic Center, OSUMC

-He has over 200 peer-reviewed publications, books and review articles, has served on several NCI grant review panels, including the clinical program project parent committee, and has continuous NCI funding since early in his career.
-He has served on the Board of Scientific Counselors for the NCI, and is currently Chair of the Lung Biology subcommittee for the Eastern Cooperative Oncology Group and President of the International Association for the Study of Lung Cancer (IASLC).
+He has over 200 peer-reviewed publications, books and review articles have served on several NCI grant review panels, including the clinical program project parent committee, and has continuous NCI funding since early in his career.
+He has served on the Board of Scientific Counselors for the NCI and is currently chair of the Lung Biology subcommittee for the Eastern Cooperative Oncology Group and President of the International Association for the Study of Lung Cancer (IASLC).

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.